brilliantdudu/brilliantdudu.github.io/index.md

 - IEEE Transaction on Industrial Electronics
 - IEEE Transactions on Transportation Electrification
 - IEEE Journal of Emerging and Selected Topics in Power Electronics
 - IEEE Transactions on Industry Applications
+- Journal of Energy Storage
-- IEEE Applied Power Electronics Conference and Expo (APEC2020, APEC2022)
+- IEEE Applied Power Electronics Conference and Expo (APEC2020, APEC2022, APEC2026)
 - IEEE Energy Conversion Congress and Exposition (ECCE2024)
 - Annual Conference of the IEEE Industrial Electronics Society (IECON2024)